Document legalization

 • For document collection: Monday to Thursday 2pm–4pm, Friday 9am–12pm and 2pm–3pm

 Note.
-For document presentation you have to book an appointment time registering for the document legalisation serviceDocuments should to be submitted directly to the Consular Department of the Ministry of Foreign Affairs (or via courier, but cannot be submitted by post).
+For document presentation, you have to book an appointment time to register for the document legalisation serviceDocuments must be submitted directly to the Consular Department of the Ministry of Foreign Affairs.
+Documents submitted for legalization through courier services will no longer be accepted as of January 18, 2024.

-Together with documents for legalization you have to provide a passport or other valid personal identity document.
-If document is submitted by other person, he has to provide authorization document.
+Together with documents for legalization, you have to provide a passport or other valid personal identity document.

-Consular tax for legalization of 1 document is 20 Euros.
+The consular tax for the legalization of 1 document is 20 Euros.

-Material prepared according to information provided by Ministry of Foreign Affairs of Lithuania
+Material prepared according to information provided by the Ministry of Foreign Affairs of Lithuania

 MENU